refinedev/refine/documentation/blog/2022-09-27-react-hook-form-validation.md

 In the example above, we're passing the controller properties to the `<TextField>` component via the field parameter and rendering it with the `<Controller>` render property.

-Since we're using MUI for our project, our focus will be on the Controller hook.
+Since we're using Material UI for our project, our focus will be on the Controller hook.

 Now to integrate React Hook Form into our application, we'll import the Controller component and the `useForm` hook inside the `create.tsx` file like so: